ResoniteModding/BepInExResoniteShim/README.md

 # BepInExResoniteShim

-Plugin for my net9 bepinex fork for resonite which applies some patches to allow the game to run with BepInEx loaded.
+Plugin for the [net9 bepinex fork](https://github.com/ResoniteModding/BepInEx) for resonite which applies some patches to allow the game to run with BepInEx loaded.